Wirebin/game-review-site/README.md

 - [x] The user can write a review and publish it on the website with their account.
 - [x] The user can create discussion posts and replies to said posts with their account.
 - [x] The admin can add new games to the database through the website.
+- [x] The user can see an average rating for games that is formed from the personal scores of all users.
 - [ ] The admin can edit and delete reviews, posts and replies if needed.
-- [ ] The user can see an average rating for games that is formed from the personal scores of all users.
+(Users can edit/delete their own reviews/posts)

 Things I would still like to do:
 * Fill the Home and Profile pages with something to look at.